More than half of young Australians know nothing about a career in mining, according to research from youth agency, YouthInsight.

 Low consideration of a mining career was driven by a lack of knowledge, according to YouthInsight, with respondents saying, “It’s not an industry I’ve ever thought about” (45 per cent), and, “I don’t know anything about mining” (40 per cent).

-Minerals Council of Australia (MCA) Minerals Tertiary Education Council executive director Gavin Lind said innovative technology such as automation, drones, robotics and artificial intelligence was changing the face of the modern mining sector.
+Minerals Council of Australia (MCA) Minerals Tertiary Education Council executive director Gavin Lind said the modern mining sector was being changed by innovative technologies like automation, drones, robotics and artificial intelligence.

 “This survey helps us understand the career preferences for our future workforce and address some of the misconceptions about a career in Australia’s world-leading minerals industry,” Lind said.